Separating form and meaning: Using self-consistency to quantify task understanding across multiple senses: Results

 \subsection{Consistency and translation quality}

-The metric we propose in some way conflates monolingual task understanding and translation quality: inconsistencies can be driven by misalignment in task understanding, but also by poor translation quality.\footnote{The two are related but distinct.
-While a bad task understanding can lead to a bad translation, a bad translation might also arise from a generally low understanding of the target language (due to a lack of sufficient training data), or an inability to translate.} While both are important, and the metric therefore favours models that do well across the board, it is worth further investigating which of the two drives the observed inconsistencies: the translation quality or the alignment.
+The metric we propose in some way conflates monolingual task understanding and translation quality: inconsistencies can be driven by misalignment in task understanding, but also by poor translation quality.
+While both are important, and the metric therefore favours models that do well across the board, it is worth further investigating which of the two drives the observed inconsistencies.

-We start by considering the hypothesis that the model's consistency is suboptimal simply because it is not a good model of translation.
+We start by considering the hypothesis that the model's consistency is suboptimal simply because it is not a good model for translation.
 If the translation quality is poor, inconsistencies may arise from differences in meaning between original and translated inputs, rather than a language-dependent task understanding.
-To evaluate the model's translation quality specifically on the benchmark data, we examine the translations of the input data for all languages and directions using commonly adapted metrics for translation quality (see \cref{tab:translation_scores}).
+To evaluate the model's translation quality specifically on the benchmark data, we examine the translations of the input data for all languages and directions using BLEU scores (see \cref{tab:bleu_scores}) and other commonly adapted metrics for translation quality (see \cref{app:translation_evaluation_scores}).

 All metrics indicate that the model's translations are of high quality across tasks and languages, with the sole exception of translations from Chinese to English.
 The scores are generally higher for PAWS-X than XNLI, which might be due to the more challenging and diverse text sources used in generating XNLI.
 The high scores thus suggest that, for most of the considered source-target language combinations, inconsistencies cannot be ascribed to changes in meaning induced by the translation.